Arrow In this section

 Please speak to your local midwife in the first instance if you have any queries relating to Screening tests for you and your baby.
 For any additional support or unresolved screening issues please contact your local screening team where we will be pleased to assist you.

-St Mary’s at Oxford road site- 0161 276 6081 ANNB screening coordinator Della Carr and Specialist midwife Alex Thomas-Leech
+Saint Mary’s at Oxford road site- 0161 276 6081 ANNB screening coordinator midwife Jen O’Shea and Specialist HIV & Screening midwife Alex Thomas-Leech

-St Mary’s at North Manchester 0161 918 4933 ANNB Screening Coordinator Lyndsey Ratan and Deputy Screening midwife Michaela Vanden
+Saint Mary’s at North Manchester 0161 918 4933 ANNB screening coordinator midwife Michaella Vanden and Screening midwife Sarah Maddison

 Screening tests are offered during pregnancy to try to find any health problems that could affect you or your baby.
 The tests, which may include ultrasound scans and/or blood tests can help you make choices about care or treatment during pregnancy or after your baby is born.